MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.4.0/new-azureps-module-az.md

   - Cmdlet available for advanced REST operations with Azure resources

 > [!NOTE]
-> PowerShell 7.2 or higher is the recommended version of PowerShell for use with the Azure
+> PowerShell 7.2 or higher is the recommended version of PowerShell for use with the Az PowerShell
-> PowerShell Az module on all platforms.
+> module on all platforms.

 The Az PowerShell module is based on the .NET Standard library and works with PowerShell 7.2 and later on all platforms including Windows, Linux, and macOS.
 It's also compatible with Windows